srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 Introduction
 ************

-This tutorial outlines the steps required to launch the srsRAN CU/DU with `Kubernetes <https://kubernetes.io/>`_.
+This tutorial outlines the steps required to launch the srsRAN gNB with `Kubernetes <https://kubernetes.io/>`_.
 This is a useful tool for use-cases that require users to deploy and manage networks over a prolonged period, with high levels of guaranteed service ability and enhanced fault tolerance.

 In short, Kubernetes can be described as the following:

    *When it comes to managing test networks, the adoption of Kubernetes is pivotal for streamlined and efficient operations.
 Kubernetes provides